danieleagle/jenkins-ephemeral-cicd/README.md

 ## Jenkins Slave Tools

 The included Jenkins slave container doesn't have all the tools needed for a given objective or build task.
 It will need to be modified to include the appropriate tools.
 In addition, certain Jenkins plugins may need to be installed in order to achieve a specific task to complement the Jenkins slave.

+## Note About Certificates

+There are certain situations that will present themselves depending on whether the certificate being used is self-signed or signed by a trusted CA. Below are the various scenarios that can happen.
+Please make note of them.

+* By accessing Jenkins from `https://192.168.1.50:9155` a certificate error will result stating the FQDN in the URL doesn't match that listed on the certificate.
+This is to be expected since an IP address is being used in the URL.

+* By accessing Jenkins from `https://jenkins.internal.example.com:9155` using the proper FQDN specified when creating a self-signed certificate, an error will result stating the certificate was signed using a CA that isn't trusted.
+This is normal behavior for a self-signed certificate and this error can be suppressed by importing it into the trusted root CA ([shown here for Windows](https://blogs.technet.microsoft.com/sbs/2008/05/08/installing-a-self-signed-certificate-as-a-trusted-root-ca-in-windows-vista/)).

+* By accessing Jenkins from `https://jenkins.internal.example.com:9155` using the proper FQDN specified when using a certificate obtained or signed from a trusted CA, no error will be presented.
+This is ideal for production use in larger deployments.

+* By accessing Jenkins from `https://jenkins.internal.example.com:9155` but the certificate (any type, self-signed, etc.) being used has a FQDN specified that doesn't match what's being entered in the address bar of the browser, an error will result stating the certificate's FQDN doesn't match.

+Taking note of the last bullet point, a problem occurs which is discussed below.

+### Jenkins Slave Must Ignore Certificate Checks

+Using [Yet Another Docker Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Yet+Another+Docker+Plugin), when the Jenkins Slave starts it will download the slave agent program (**slave.jar**) and then execute it ([see this article](https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds#Distributedbuilds-WriteyourownscripttolaunchJenkinsslaves)).
+However, behind the scenes the plugin uses wget or curl to download slave.jar from Jenkins Master.
+In order to do this, wget/curl will use the URL specified for Jenkins Master.
+Since the context wget/curl runs is in a container (Jenkins Slave) away from Jenkins Master, it will not be able to use the external FQDN for Jenkins (this is due to the container being isolated in its own internal Docker network).

+This is why a different URL is specified for Jenkins Master in the JNLP Launcher Options which is a part of the Yet Another Docker Plugin.
+Using `https://jenkins-nginx` will ensure wget/curl downloads slave.jar using a URL for Jenkins Master that can be resolved.
+This is because the internal Docker Naming Service will resolve `jenkins-nginx` to the internal IP for that container by using the default port of 443 which is internally exposed.
+External connections communicate with this same port using another port via port mapping.

+The reason the certificate checks must be ignored via an option in the Yet Another Docker Plugin is because wget/curl will perform a certificate check by default and find that the FQDN `jenkins-nginx` doesn't match the FQDN of the certificate, for example `jenkins.internal.example.com`.
+In that case, the wget/curl operation will fail.
+It would be possible to import the certificate into the trusted certificate store for Jenkins Master and not have to ignore certificate checks but this would involve storing secrets inside an image and isn't recommended.

+### Getting Around This Problem

+It would be possible to get around this problem and prevent ignoring certificate checks.
+Once the slave agent program runs it will use JNLP to communicate with Jenkins Master which doesn't use HTTPS.
+Remember, HTTPS is only used to download the slave agent program.
+Therefore, after this program runs a certificate wouldn't even be necessary.
+Currently, the Yet Another Docker Plugin will pull this file directly from Jenkins Master then execute it.
+However, if it allowed for running slave.jar from a different location (e.g. a directory on disk via a Docker volume), it could solve this problem since a HTTPS connection would never be opened and thus no reason to ignore any certificate checks.

 ## Further Reading